-The Drakensberg mountain range forms the northwestern border of KwaZulu-Natal.
+The mountainous "Barrier of Spears" uKhahlamba-Drakensberg Park World Heritage Site, adorned with Stone Age cave paintings, forms the northwestern border of KwaZulu-Natal.
 The entire area is a bird sanctuary, featuring, among other species, the endangered lammergeier (bearded vulture).
 The highest concentration of walks and trails in South Africa is found here.